mak8907/Discord-VC-LLM-w-memory/README.md

+#Warning

+Vibe coding was used to make modifications to this bot.
+Extensive testing was done to make sure the Voice Channel communication works.
+Nothing else has been tested.
+I am not a programmer, yet.

+# Change Log... thing

+(9/25/25) Made fork... thing with added basic memory... thing, Discord nicknames are given to the bot, removed <think> from TTS responses, added basic TTS.py and Whisper.py server files.
+Planning on updating memory functionality soon.

 # Discord Voice Chat LLM

 This Discord bot uses voice recognition to interact with users in a voice channel through transcription, processing with a Large Language Model (LLM), and responding with synthesized voice.
 The bot converts spoken audio to text, sends it to an LLM for processing, and uses Text-to-Speech (TTS) to voice the response.